YetOpen/certbot-zimbra/README.md

 Run
 `./certbot_zimbra.sh -n`
 it should do everything by itself, including **restarting zimbra**.

+The domain of the certificate is obtained automatically by running `zmhostname`.
+If this is not correct for your setup just pass `--hostname/-d` manually.

 ## Renewal